prettier/plugin-ruby/README.md

   </a>
 </p>

-`@prettier/plugin-ruby` is a [prettier](https://prettier.io/) plugin for the Ruby programming language (versions `2.5` and above). `prettier` is an opinionated code formatter that supports multiple languages and integrates with most editors.
+`@prettier/plugin-ruby` is a [prettier](https://prettier.io/) plugin for the Ruby programming language and its ecosystem. `prettier` is an opinionated code formatter that supports multiple languages and integrates with most editors.
 The idea is to eliminate discussions of style in code review and allow developers to get back to thinking about code design instead.

 For example, the below [code segment](http://www.rubyinside.com/advent2006/4-ruby-obfuscation.html):